fluxninja/aperture/docs/content/concepts/advanced/policy.md

 :::

-Resources section in Policy describes resources needed to set up a Circuit.
+Resources section in the Policy describes resources needed to set up a Circuit.
 It's possible but not recommended to share Resources across Policies since Resources are always defined in the global scope.
 Resources may be referenced inside the Circuit, the exact reference mechanism depends on the type of Resource.

 Examples: